 A locked garage offers reasonably good protection, but once you leave your premises you are vulnerable to having your car stolen or carjacked.

-A LoJack device will NOT prevent your vehicle from being stolen, but it can help the police recover your vehicle and hopefully catch those who stole it.
-I say "may help" the police catch the crooks because no anti-theft device is totally foolproof.
-A smart car thief may park your stolen vehicle somewhere for a cooling off period to see if the cops are tracking it.
+A LoJack device will NOT prevent your vehicle from being stolen, unless you have a sticker in the window that says "Protected by LoJack."
+Even then, a determined thief may take your vehicle, then park it somewhere for a cooling off period to see if the cops are tracking it.
 Or, they may use a radio scanner to check your vehicle for a beacon signal coming from the hidden LoJack transmitter.
-Or, they may try to find and remove or disable the LoJack transmitter if they think your vehicle has one.
+Or, they may try to find and remove or disable the LoJack transmitter.
 Yet in spite of such efforts, LoJack has racked up some success stories.
-Here are some of the highlights for 2009 from their press release:
+Here are some of the highlights from a LoJack press release:

 U.S.: LoJack System Helps Police Bust Massive Global Theft Ring